 Families love to stop at Charnow Park (at Connecticut Street) where there is shaded seating and an interactive fountain usually teeming with delighted children.

 On the north end of the Hollywood Broadwalk, you can continue as the urban setting gives way to a seagrape-lined route through North Beach Park and then onto a narrow Surf Road through a funky residential area.
 This is my favorite part of the ride; it’s much less crowded and has more trees and foliage.
 You can continue all the way to the Dania Beach fishing pier.
+This is the section where you’ll find that free Marine Environmental Education Center.

 If you don’t pause, the bike ride will take about 90 minutes.
 If you stop for a drink or meal, as we did, you could spend considerably longer.